Moddable-OpenSource/moddable/documentation/devices/pico.md

 	> Note: a USB hub with power switch is very helpful here.

-	Programming mode is indicated when a usb device named `RPI-RP2` appears on your desktop.
+	You will know that programming mode is active when a disk named `RPI-RP2` appears on your desktop.

 	<img src="../assets/devices/pico-on-linux.png" width="175">

-	> Note: For good results with a virtual machine, capture the Pico device in both the Boot mode state and running state.
+	> Note: For best results with a virtual machine, capture the Pico device in both the Boot mode state and running state.
 The image below shows the configuration in VirtualBox:

 	<img src="../assets/devices/pico-vbox-usb.png" width="400">